devanfisher3/hw12/README.md

-# hw12
+# Cloud computing
-The repository for hw12 to push the azure code to the Azure App Service
+### hw12 - Azure Solutions

+This application runs in an Azure App Service and reads from an Azure MySQL server.
+The application uses Azure Key Vault to store database connection usernames and passwords.